cf7/titlebot/README.md

 #### Assumptions

+#### "Going too fast"
+- might have some npm packages that belong in devDependencies and vice versa
 - did not worry about vulnerabilities in npm packages

-#### "Going too fast mistakes"
-- might have some npm packages that belong in devDependencies and vice versa

 #### Process